msrose/babel-plugin-transform-amd-to-commonjs/README.md

 - The module name (optional first argument to `define`) is ignored, since the module ID in CommonJS is determined by the resolved filename.

 ### Upgrading Versions

+#### 1.5.0

+Version 1.5.0 stops building against Node.js versions less than 12.x (and the built files target Node.js 12.x), so make sure you're using at least Node.js 12.x.
+There are no known breaking changes caused by this, but if you for some reason cannot upgrade Node.js and are running into errors, please open an issue.

 #### 1.0.0